How much super do I need?

 If everything goes to plan, one day you’ll put your feet up and call yourself retired.
-But you can’t take this eventual paradise of downtime and relaxation for granted, because for everything to go to plan, first you need to have a strategy based on how much money and super you think you’ll need.
+But you can’t take this eventual paradise of downtime and relaxation for granted.
+For everything to go to plan, first you need to have a strategy based on how much money and super you think you’ll need.

 The number one goal of your plan, of course, is having ‘enough’ money for a ‘comfortable’ retirement.
 But there’s a lot of required information in that sentence: how much is enough?
 What exactly is ‘comfortable’?
 Some recent reports have said Aussie retirees will need $1 million for a comfy retirement – and that’s very much not going to be possible on the age pension alone.